Vallek/vallek-youtube-custom-css/README.md

 ### on subscriptions page
 * shorts
 * top ui panel (same class as shorts but useless and too tall anyways)

+## Known Problems
+* controls with no shadow on white video are barley visible.
+Will look into it)